-Water service supply lines less than 3 inches shall be high density polyethylene plastic tubing, and conform to AWWA standard C901-02 (PE 3608 Pressure Class 200), ASTM D3350, ASTM D2737 and be clearly marked.
+Water service supply lines shall be high density polyethylene plastic tubing and conform to AWWA standard C901-02 (PE 3608 Pressure Class 200), ASTM D3350, ASTM D2737 and be clearly marked.
 The product shall be rated for a minimum 200 working PSI and the standard dimension ratio (SDR) shall not exceed 9 for tubing size.